 Most safari operators wait for travelers to come to them.
 They build a website, list on directories, run some ads, and hope that when a traveler is ready to book, they end up on the right page.
 This model is expensive, slow, and increasingly ineffective.

 Social listening flips that model.
-Instead of waiting for travelers to find you, you go to where they're already having conversations about safari — and you show up first.
+Instead of waiting for travelers to find you, you go to where they're already having conversations about safari.
+You show up first.

 What Is Social Listening?